 We show a lovely photo of the Earth’s shadow on the chart at the top of this post (image from Woomera missile range in Australia.
 Used with permission).
 The image shows more or less the same moon phase that you’ll see on the night of August 5.
 It’ll be a waxing gibbous moon that’ll be visible in the east after sunset on this evening.

 The shadow of the Earth is big.
 You might have to turn your head to see the whole thing.
 And the shadow is curved, in just the same way that the whole Earth is curved.
 Earth’s shadow extends hundreds of thousands of miles into space, so far that it can touch the moon.
-Whenever that happens, there’s an eclipse of the moon, like the faint penumbral eclipse coming up on September 16.
+Whenever that happens, there’s an eclipse of the moon, like the partial lunar eclipse coming up in the world’s Eastern Hemisphere on the night of August 7-8, 2017.